waggle-sensor/data-tools/plot-data/README.md

 ### Plot Generation

-`gen_custom_plots.py` extracts the specified data from the files created by `fileMaker.sh` and combines the data into plottable datasets.
+`gen_custom_plots.py` extracts the specified data from `data.csv` in the data directory and combines the data into plottable datasets.
 Then the data is plotted as specified by command line arguments.
-The data extracted each time the tool is run is stored in daily slices so that it does not need to be extracted again, because extracting the data is very time consuming.
+The data extracted each time the tool is run is stored in daily slices in a folder called `tmp` in the data directory so that it does not need to be extracted again, because extracting the data is very time consuming.
 If data is already extracted for a given plot, the files will just be combined into a final plottable dataset.
 If only some of the specified data is already extracted, the rest of the data will be extracted, skipping over the data that already exists.

 #### Command Line Arguments